jstrieb/hackernews-button/README.md

 the discussion.
 The improvement offered by using Bloom filters is to not send *all* of the sites you visit to the API, but *some* data still need to be sent to retrieve the link to the discussion.
 Moreover, by default an updated Bloom filter is downloaded once every 24 hours from GitHub.
-It is possible they may maintain logs of who downloads these releases.
+It is possible that GitHub maintains logs of who downloads these releases.